Opportunities of artificial intelligence

 Artificial intelligence (AI) aims to imitate human thinking abilities.
 It refers to all technologies and theories that make it possible to simulate human intelligence.
 Thus, unlike traditional computer programmes, AI can process and analyze Big Data (large amounts of data).

-Artificial intelligence emerged in the 1950s thanks to mathematician Alan Turing who first instilled a form of intelligence to computers.
+The basics of artificial intelligence emerged in the 1950s thanks to mathematician Alan Turing.
 Since then, AI is constantly progressing as it learns from experience based on the “machine-learning” principle.
-This method of learning by error is equivalent to a continuous training: the wider the database, the more lessons the AI can learn and refine its results, which in turn allows it to analyze and solve complex problems and even be predictive.
+This method of learning by error is equivalent to a continuous training: the more qualitative the data, the more AI can identify patterns and improve itself, which in turn allows it to analyze and solve complex problems and even be predictive.

-Since the invention of the concept in the 1950s, AI raises fear of obsolescence of man/the human being.
+The debate on the impact of AI on the labour market has been going on since its inception, and has been rekindled by recent advances.
 The intervention of people nonetheless remains indispensable to program the machine, to introduce the right criteria, and to “ask the AI the right questions”.
 For the AI to be truly useful, a collaboration with man is therefore essential.
-In 2018, PwC also stressed that the development of these technologies should remove as many jobs as it will create.
+Despite foreseeable efficiency gains, only a minority of SMEs are planning to reduce their workforce as a result of artificial intelligence, according to the Axa study.

 Opportunities for Swiss companies